iradche/CATT-portfolio/lesson1.md

 A collection of useful links on Open Data and Data Journalism: https://data-journalism.zeef.com/irina.radchenko#_=_
 A collection of Open Data images: https://ru.pinterest.com/iradche/open-data/

-### Instructions
+### Data Expedition Instructions

 1. Divide into small groups (2-3 learners).
-2. Choose a topic for your research
+2. Choose a topic for your research (one for a group)
-3. Explore Open Data portals
+3. Explore Open Data portals (2-3 - OK)
-4. Find Open Datasets and write down your findings here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1.
+4. Find open datasets and write down your findings here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1 (4-5 datasets - OK)
 5. Discuss your findings